BitsRobocon/Quadruped-DIPLOID/README.md

 ## Motivation

-Quadruped robots have several applications like last mile delivery, guiding robots for blind, security and surveillance, accessing hazardous enviornments, etc. Or maybe Elon Musk will populate Mars with an army of Quadrupeds...who knows?  ;)
+Quadruped robots have several applications like last mile delivery, guiding robots for blind, security and surveillance, accessing hazardous enviornments, space exploration, etc.

-> **"Robots will walk with us to the Future"**

 The Quadruped robot community and research is growing everyday in different parts of the world.
-So far, there hasn't been a robust quadruped on an undergraduate level in India, and we on the journey of develpoing one. #MakeInIndia
+So far, there hasn't been a robust quadruped on an undergraduate level in India, and we on the journey of develpoing one.

 ### Overview